 Give full details of the transaction you want refunded

 If they ask for it, provide them with copies of any correspondence you had when you tried to get your money back from the seller.
 This might include letters, emails or records of phone calls.

 Some banks ask you to fill out a claim form.
 Others just take details of the transaction and start the claim for you.

-The person you speak to at your bank may be unaware of the Chargeback scheme.
+Chargeback isn’t a well known scheme, so there’s a chance that the person you speak to at your bank may be unaware of the scheme.
 It’s not as well-known as Section 75 protection.

-If so, ask to speak with a supervisor or suggest they check with a manager.
+If you find that’s the case, ask to speak with a supervisor or suggest they check with a manager.
 They should be able to get details of the Chargeback scheme procedure.

 They don’t have to stick to a specific time frame.
 But if it takes longer than eight weeks, get in touch with your card provider again.
 You may even choose to make a complaint or take the issue to the Financial Ombudsman at this point.

 Some banks re-credit your account straight away, but reserve the right to take the money back if your claim is unsuccessful.
 So be careful not to spend it before the Chargeback claim is complete.
 If the company you’ve bought something from disputes your claim, that’s when it could be taken back.